portdirect/ovn-docker/README.md

 workloads.

-Neoprene can be deployed as an alternative to Flannel or Calico in a stand alone Rubbernecks cluster, or as part of the Harbor platform.
+Neoprene can be deployed as an alternative to Flannel or Calico in a stand alone Kubernetes cluster, or as part of the Harbor platform.
 When used within Harbor it works in a separate Availability Zone (the under-cloud) from the public facing components and provides both the k8s network layer for the OpenStack controllers, and the provider Network for the end-user accessible Availability Zones.